jhpyle/docassemble/_docs/fields.md

 ## <a name="date"></a>Dates

-`datatype: date` provides a date entry input box and requires a valid date.
-The input method depends on the browser.
+`datatype: date` provides a date entry input box.
+The style of the input box depends on the browser.
+Input validation is applied, but it is not strict; April 32 is considered invalid, but April 31 is considered valid.

 {% include side-by-side.html demo="date-field" %}

 Note that the resulting variable is plain text, not a special [Python] date object of any kind.

-For more information about working with dates, see the documentation for the [date functions].
+For more information about working with date variables, see the documentation for the [date functions].
 These functions are flexible and will work correctly if you give them dates as text, as long as a date can be discerned from the text.

 ## <a name="email"></a>E-mail addresses